Dear Dr. Ida Rolf Institute students, members, faculty, and staff,

 Hands-on Work.
 Student pairs will work only with each other and will follow all precautions utilized by practitioners while doing hands-on work, including:

 On Campus, Outside of Class

 Kitchen.
 Students are encouraged to bring their own lunches prepacked and in suitable containers that do not require refrigeration.
-Limited designated refrigerators are provided to each class.
-During lunch students will enter and exit the classroom at the rear door and will be permitted to eat in the kitchen without masks.
+During lunch, students will enter and exit the classroom at the rear door and will be permitted to eat in the kitchen without masks.

 Restrooms.
 Students from each classroom will be assigned specific restrooms for use.
 Only two students at a time may be in the shared restrooms.
 In some instances, only one student will be allowed in the restroom at a time.
 Wash your hands thoroughly after each use to reduce the potential transmission of the coronavirus.

 If you are sick, stay home.
-Know the symptoms of coronavirus and stay home if you‘re experiencing any of them.
+Know the symptoms of communicable diseases and stay home if you are experiencing any of them.

 Symptoms and Testing.
-People with COVID-19 report a wide range of symptoms, from mild to severe illness.
-The Centers for Disease Control and Prevention lists the following signs and symptoms and has posted a Self-Checker: A guide to help you make decisions on when to seek testing and appropriate medical care:
+People with communicable diseases report a wide range of symptoms, from mild to severe illness.
+The Centers for Disease Control and Prevention lists the following signs and symptoms for Coronavirus and has posted a Self-Checker: A guide to help you make decisions on when to seek testing and appropriate medical care:

 Anyone can have mild to severe symptoms.
 Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 The CDC has posted a Self-Checker: A guide to help you make decisions on when to seek testing and appropriate medical care.

 When to seek emergency medical attention.
 Look for emergency warning signs for COVID-19.
 If someone is showing any of these signs, seek emergency medical care immediately: